General Vata balancing program

 - Maintain regular habits

-- Try to eat and sleep at the same time every night
+- Try to eat at similar times every day

 - Choose quiet and calm environments